convictional/convictional-docs/source/includes/partners.md

   "Modified": 2
 }
 ```
 This endpoint updates (or creates) partners.
 If the code matches an existing record, it will update.
 Otherwise, it will create.
+Maximum is 100 records, above that please send multiple requests to this endpoint.

 ### Endpoint
 `https://api.convictional.com/partners`